 For many experiments, time is critical as the behaviors can change yearly, monthly or even by the hour.

 The size of the group must allow the statistics to be safely extrapolated to an entire population.
+A group that is too small may not accurately capture the variation in the broader population.

 For example, you may want to test a hypothesis about the effect of an educational program on schoolchildren in the US.